BarbieCue/ktgen/README.md

 - Generate custom courses
 - Generate courses for keyboard layouts
+- Use local files or link online ressources
-- Use text from text files
+- Equip your lessons with words from text files
-- Use text from websites (simply via URL)
+- Or text scraped from websites of your choice
-- Filter words by length
+- Limit words length
 - Individual lesson length
 - Individual average line length
 - Run *ktgen* via Docker or Java